 How Resilience Training Can Change Your Life For The Better

 Do you ever feel like you're at the mercy of factors you can't control?
 Do events happen that you have little power to change or people you rely on disappoint you?
-In times of adversity, what can help is having inner and outer resources to call on that can enhance your resilience so that you can endure and recover quickly.
+In times of adversity, what can help is having inner and outer resources to use that can enhance your resilience so that you can endure and recover more effectively.
 Resilience training is an organized way to develop and gain access to these resources.
-When you finish with this training, your life can change in wonderful ways!

 How Resilient Are You?

-Resilience refers the ability to endure adversity and adapt to major stresses and trauma positively.
-It's a process rather than an event that happens in a flash.
+Resilience refers the ability to endure adversity and adapt to major stresses and trauma.
+It's a process rather than an event that happens in an instant.
 Resilience can be viewed as being on a spectrum from great resilience to very little resilience.
-You can learn to develop this ability, but first, it helps to know where you fall on the spectrum.
+The good news is this is an ability you can gain even if you are not very resilient right now.

 When you're resilient, you can recover from traumas and stressful situations very quickly.
-What's more, if you can't remove yourself from such a situation, you can endure it and still maintain a better quality of life.
+What's more, if you can't remove yourself from such a situation, you can endure it and still maintain a hopeful and positive quality of life.
 You feel a greater sense of well-being, and you're mentally and physically healthier as well.